top of page

 Trailer rego & WOF: varies between $75 - $100

-Most models have good 1 - 4 year warranties but that doesn't mean that there aren't bad models occasionally.
-You can risk having your new jet ski at the workshop getting warranty repairs more often than it is on the water.. not cool!
+Most new models have 1 - 4 year warranties which is great if you happen to strike a bad model or one that needs a recall.
+It's not unheard of to have your new jetski at the workshop getting warranty repairs more often than it is on the water.. not cool!

 Ask the dealer what has changed on the latest model, refinements are good, completely new designs can be the ones that cause headaches.
 It's more of a concern with new electrics, fancy moving gadgets, extra buttons, new hull materials, and the occasional new motor designs.